 After thawing, allow them to rinse properly under running tap water.
 This will not only help to defrost it but will also help to clean it properly.

-Preparation before reheating crab legs needs to be done much carefully to yield the best restaurant alike flavor.
+Preparation before reheating crab legs needs to be done carefully to yield the best restaurant alike flavor.
 Break the larger crab legs if they are causing difficulty in fitting correctly in the dish.

 Place the rinsed, clean, and thawed crab legs in an oven-friendly dish.
 Glass dishes will also work fine.
 Now put some water or yummy stock (if you prefer) such that it nicely gets warm and reheated at the bottom without the fear of getting burnt.